Lenton Parr: Recognition

 He was a member of the Victorian Sculptors' Society and its seventh president.
-Around 1960 he joined with Clifford Last, Inge King, Vincas Jomantas and Teisutis Zikaras to form a splinter group which exhibited together as the 'Centre Five'.
+Around 1960 he joined with Clifford Last, Inge King, Vincas Jomantas and Teisutis Zikaras to form a splinter group which exhibited together as Centre Five, and successfully promoted the use of sculpture by architects.
 In 1967, the group split from the Society, which never recovered from the departure of so many of its prominent members.

 In 1977, he was invested with the Order of Australia for his services to sculpture and the arts.
 He was awarded Honorary Doctorate in Arts (RMIT University) in 1992.
 A major monograph on his work was published in 1999.
 The Lenton Parr Library (Lenton Parr Music, Visual and Performing Arts Library—formerly Victorian College of the Arts Library) of the University of Melbourne was named for him.